raspberrypilearning/stamping-app/en/step_2.md

 ## Get inspiration

-You are going to create a Stamping app which will allow users to develop their own designs.
+You are going to create a stamping app which will allow users to develop their own designs.
 The theme, menu and costumes are up to you.

-You can get ideas for your own Stamping app project by investigating projects created by others.
+You can get ideas for your own stamping app project by investigating projects created by others.

 --- task ---